Get news, updates, & event Info delivered right to your inbox:

 The development of “quality, reliable, sustainable, and resilient infrastructure” requires healthy forests and land that is managed and restored sufficiently to minimize flooding, landslides, dust storms, and other threats.

 Degrading land and deferring maintenance burdens new and existing infrastructure, shortening its life-span and minimizing its long-term effectiveness.
 In contrast, healthy ecosystems will support and complement them.
 That's where the simple act of planting trees can help create healthy thriving communities.

 Goal #10: Reduced Inequalities

 Inequality often leads to land degradation when disadvantaged communities cut down forests for fuelwood, hunt wildlife for food, and clear land for agriculture.

 On the other hand, reforestation can increase incomes, make land more productive, and reduce the need for migration to more fertile lands.

 Done correctly, planting trees it’s a win-win for people and the planet!

-Planting trees can help to restore important ecosystem services in urban and suburban areas — and the rural areas that supply them with food, water, energy, and raw building materials.
+Planting trees can help to restore important ecosystem services in urban and suburban areas — and the rural areas that supply these centers with food, water, energy, and raw building materials.

-When water, soil, and air quality are improved, environmental risks and impacts like flash floods, respiratory illnesses, and the UHI effect are reduced.
-And reclaiming brownfield areas forurban forestscan increase urban resilience and take pressure off of rural habitats, too.
+When water, soil, and air quality are improved, environmental risks and impacts such as flash floods, respiratory illnesses, and the UHI effect are reduced.
+And reclaiming brownfield areas for urban forestscan increase urban resilience and take pressure off of rural habitats, too.

 Reforestation and forest science have key roles to play in developing more sustainable ways to produce and extract agricultural goods, forest products, energy, and minerals from the land.